spotinst/help/src/docs/elastigroup/features/scaling/predictive-autoscaling.md

 ## Concepts

 - Target – The active instance value that Elastigroup should have at a given moment.
 - Effective-minimum – The minimum target value depicts the minimum amount of instances Elastigroup should have in order to accommodate the load required by the predicted metric.
-When this value is greater than Elastigroup’s target value, Elastigroup will scale up instances in order to meet the Effective-minimum, depending on your predictive scaling configuration.
+When this value is greater than Elastigroup's target value, Elastigroup will scale up instances in order to meet the Effective-minimum, depending on your predictive scaling configuration.
 - Predicted Metric – The metric which Elastigroup actively predicts, in order to determine future load and scaling requirements for the group.

 ## How it Works